 - Note: District and students do not participate in Michigan High School Athletic Association (MHSAA) and the National Federation of State High School Associations (NFHS). - All OT/PT equipment must be disinfected before and after each use. - Classes that involve physical contact among participants, high degree of exhalation or physical exertion indoors, or where masks can not be worn, should not be conducted at this time. - Activities that can be modified to allow social distancing or that require minimal physical contact can continue.
 Where an ISD student is incapable of wearing a mask, classes involving physical exertion should be held outdoors if possible.
-If such a class is held indoors, the class will be done only with small, six-foot (at least) physically-distanced groups.
+If such a class is held indoors, the class will be done only with small, minimum of three feet and six feet where possible physically-distanced groups.